Adrenal Failure

 Blood tests are done to look for changes in hormone levels.
 Lab tests may also show low sodium and bicarbonate levels, and high potassium and BUN levels.

-Patients with adrenal failure may be prescribed medications to replace the hormones the adrenal glands are not making.
-It is important to take these medications as prescribed.
+If you have adrenal failure, your provider may give you medications to replace the hormones your adrenal glands are not making.
+Take these medications as prescribed.

 When should I call my care team?

-Adrenal insufficiency or failure does not have obvious symptoms until is very advanced.
-If you are experiencing any of the symptoms above, call your care provider.
+Adrenal insufficiency or failure does not have symptoms until it is far along.
+If you are having any of the symptoms above, call your care provider.